ieb/CanDiagnose/README.md

 * [ ] Add touch sensor to control oled display
 * [ ] Bench Calibrate expecialy shunt
 * [ ] Install test and calibrate.
+* [ ] Investigate using a shunt amplifier as used by VRA Alternator controller.

+# Usage

+The device will boot and connect to wifi controlled by its burned in config file (data/config.txt).
+There are 2 modes it can run in, a WiFi client or a AP.
+If its configured to be an AP, then join its network.
+If its a client find its ip.
+From now on this will be <ip>

+Go to its ip on http://<ip> and you will see a data view of the data it is capturing.
+Go to http://<ip>/admin.html and you will see a admin view with the ability to upload a new configuration file and reboot.

+Both these views ae SPAs served from static files burned into the ESP32 Flash using APIs.

+Connecting to the serial port monitor allows lower level control and diagnostics, enter 'h<CR>' to get help.

+# Developing

+Project uses PlatformIO in VSCode.
+WebUI is in  ui/einkweb with build files added to data/ to be built into a flash image using ./buidui.sh

+## PIO commands

+because I alwaysforget.

+* pio run -t upload
+* pio device monitor

+See buildui.sh for SPIFFS image commands.